-A component is "just code" that exposes a set of functions.
-We avoid the complexity that comes with mutable state, by not introducing mutable objects.
+A component is "just code" that exposes a set of functions and we avoid the complexity that comes with mutable state.

 A component lives in its own place, a separate src directory.
 The default way of structuring code is normally to put different functionalities together in one or several places/projects.
 The result is that each piece of functionality can't be shared across projects.
 Polylith solves that problem by letting each functionality live in its own separate place.

 Components have interfaces and only know of other interfaces.
-This decouples them from each other and make them composable, reusable and replaceable.
+This decouples them from each other and make them composable and replaceable.

 The single development project helps us keep the contracts between the components in sync and stops us from introducing bidirectional or circular dependencies.
 In other words, it guarantees that all dependencies point in the same direction, even across projects.

 A project specifies what building blocks it contains.
 There are two things that make this possible.
 First, all dependencies point in the same direction.
 Second, not only frozen code (libraries) can be reused across projects but also living code in the form of components and bases.
-This allows us to pick and choose what to include in each project as if they were Lego bricks.
-The result is that we can decouple development concerns from production concerns which helps us reduce the complexity of our system(s).
+This maximises composability and allows us to pick and choose what to include in each project as if they were Lego bricks.

 The introduction of new high-level concepts and the standardized structure makes it easier to reason about the code and reduces the cognitive load, which results in reduced complexity.